gpbl/isomorphic500/README.md

 │   │   └── main.jsx             # Entry point for the browser, mounts the root component on DOM ready │   │
 │   ├── components            # Contains all React components
+│   │   ├── Root.jsx             # Root component, must mount the Page component
+│   │   ├── Page.jsx             # Page component (Header and Footer go here)
+│   │   │
 │   │   ├── Footer.jsx           # Example component creating a footer
-│   │   ├── Header.jsx           # Example component creating a header
+│   │   └── Header.jsx           # Example component creating a header
-│   │   ├── Page.jsx             # Root component
-│   │   └── PageContent.jsx      # Content of the page (Header and Footer go here)
 │   │
 │   ├── index.js              # Main app script
 │   │
 │   ├── public                # Contains the public (static) files for the client.
 They will be cache-busted.
-│   │   ├── css
+│   │   ├── css                  # Here will be placed the compiled SASS styles
 │   │   ├── images
-│   │   └── js
+│   │   └── js                   # In the build version, will contain the uglified webpack files │   |
-│   |
 │   ├── routes                # Express routes
 │   │   └── index.js             # Route for the home page, which renders page.ejs
 │   │
-│   └── views                 # Express views
+│   └── views                 # Express views (with ejs)
 │       ├── error.ejs            # View displaying server-side errors
 │       └── page.ejs             # Page where the React root component is mounted server-side
 │